margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "Shall we plead for more at the open fount, which is pouring forth more than we accept?
 THe unspoken desire does bring us nearer the source of all existence and blessedness."

 * Why do we feel other things?
 Why don't we always experience God?
-"A false sense of life, substance, and mind hides the divine possibilities, and coneals scientific demonstration."
+"A false sense of life, substance, and mind hides the divine possibilities, and conceals scientific demonstration."

 * No other power but unselfed love
 "As mortals gain more correct views of God and man, multitudinous objects of creation, which before were invisible, will become visible.
 When we realize that Life is Spirit, never in nor of matter, this understanding will expand into self-completenes, finding all in God, good, and needing no other consciousness."